dcos/dcos-ui/CONTRIBUTING.md

 We have tooling to check if a test case (or the implementation) is flaky.

 1. Open up a PR with your changes
-2. Add a `.only` on the test case you want to check
+2. Add a `.only` on the test case you want to check and push the commit
-3. Click on the `continuous-integration/jenkins/pr-head` and navigate to the old view (square symbol with arrow on the top right corner)
-4. Navigate to the PR in Jenkins by clicking the PR name on the breadcrumbs
-5. Click "Build with Parameters" on the left sidebar to and run the job with "shouldRun" checked
-6. Wait for the `100` runs to finish
+3. Wait for the `100` runs to finish
-7. Check the result on the PR notification.
+4. Check the result on the PR status.
 If there is still a flake `continuous-integration/jenkins/pr-head` should be red.

 If you want to test more runs you can change the number in `Jenkinsfile.reruns`.